We are often asked:

 Consider that “aniridia” in some ways only refers to the absence of the iris.
 The symptoms and complications people with aniridia face are unique to them but are actually medical conditions in themselves.

-Insurers may be unfamiliar with aniridia but may know about cataracts, glaucoma, dry eye, cornea scaring, nystagmus, etc. You may also be able to select ‘visualy impaired’, ‘partially sighted’ or ‘short sighted’ from the available options as a catch all.
+Insurers may be unfamiliar with aniridia but may know about cataracts, glaucoma, dry eye, cornea scaring, nystagmus, etc. You may also be able to select ‘visually impaired’, ‘partially sighted’ or ‘short-sighted’ from the available options as a catch-all.

 So you may feel you can encompass everything without mentioning aniridia.

 Again we can’t be sure this would be sufficient if a claim were made.

 Some people will take the risk and just do that online or by phone.
 If you want to go further: